L4rralde/L4rralde.github.io/images/readme.txt

-All images for my main page lies here.
+This directory will be populated with all my main page's images.